Spectrum Energy Research Corp

 SE Cell Design

 The Spectrum Energy Cell — a decay battery with no moving parts.
-8 conversion layers, atmospheric model, three output modes: thermal, light, electrical.
+8 concentric conversion layers based on Earth's atmospheric model.
+Three output modes: thermal, light, electrical.

 Design